artefactual-labs/enduro/docs/contributing.md

 ### Frontend development

 We use `openapi-generator-cli` to generate the client code after the OpenAPI description of the API.
-Run `make ui-client` to generate all the TypeScript code under `ui/src/client` which is used by the Enduro frontend.
+Run `make frontend-client` to generate all the TypeScript code under `frontend/app/openapi-generator` which is used by the Enduro frontend.

 You should see new models and methods added, like the new `collectionDelete`
 method: